-These are all questions I asked as I was planning my 2014 southbound thru-hike on the John Muir Trail.
-With over 70% of JMT permit requests being denied over the last few years, it’s important you follow the JMT application directions to a T.
+These are all questions I asked when I was planning my southbound thru-hike on the John Muir Trail.
+With over 70% of JMT permit requests being denied over the last few years, it’s important you follow the JMT application directions to a T!

-Permits are managed by a quota-based system in Yosemite, where the Park limits the total of number of JMT thru-hikers entering across all trailheads to 45 per day.
+Permits are managed by a quota-based system in Yosemite, where the Park limits the total number of JMT thru-hikers entering across all trailheads to 45 people per day.
 They do this by capping the number of JMT hikers going south over Donahue Pass each day.
-Of those 45 spots:

 - 15 will be available through the advanced lottery for JMT hikers leaving from the Lyell Canyon Trailhead in Tuolumne Meadows

 - 20 (total) will be available through the advanced lottery for JMT hikers leaving from Happy Isles, Glacier Point, or the Tioga Road Trailheads.